nrwl/infrastructure-interview/modules/gcp-secret-sharing/README.md

 - All projects are already present and part of the same organization, you would not need to create those
 - All secret values would be added later on after this module sets up the secrets and access
+- Inputs can be considered correct, you do not need to validate them in your module -

+---

+## Inputs

+At a minimum, your module should acept the following variables to execute:

+- The host project id
+- A list of projects that will be readin the secret in the host project
+- A list of secret names to create within the host project
+- A configured `google` provider

+If you find other inputs help to accomplish the required tasks or allow for increased functionality you are free to add them.

 ---